 Machining is not just about getting any available metal; it is about using the right metal.
 To know if a material is suitable for a particular purpose, one essential factor you should consider is its strength.
 Knowing the metal strength will help you choose rightly.
 One of the most effective ways to compare metal strength is by using a metal strength chart.

 Strength is an essential factor because it dictates whether your machine part will effectively serve the purpose it is meant for or not.
-If a metal with low-strength is used instead of high-strength metal, the structure may deform easily.
+If a metal with low strength is used instead of high-strength metal, the structure may deform easily.
 For instance, parts needed for a heavy-duty machine require metals with high strength.
 In this case, steel or titanium is often the best choice for the project.
 Generally, Steel, Titanium, Tungsten, and Inconel are regarded as the strongest metals.
 Therefore, they can be used where metals with high strength are required.

-For example, using a low strength metal for a part meant for use in a weight-lifting crane will only compromise the integrity of the part.
-This will render it useless for its intended use and will cause a waste of time, effort and resources on the part of the company.
+For example, using a low-strength metal for a part meant for use in a weight-lifting crane will only compromise the integrity of the part.
+This will render it useless for its intended use and will cause a waste of time, effort, and resources on the part of the company.

 Also, the strength of metals shows how much impact they can take before deforming or losing shape.
 This determines how long the parts made from these metals can last.
-This is very important, especially in parts which might be subjected to hammering and collisions.
+This is very important, especially in parts that might be subjected to hammering and collisions.

 Therefore, strength is an essential factor that you should consider if you need a suitable metal for your project.